lsst-dm/dmtn-026/index.rst

 In many cases this is because there is a SWIG file in the current stack that extends the classes with a more pythonic interface.
 In some cases the methods are completely new while in others the C++ methods are overwritten.
-To extend the classes in python see `python-code`_.
+To extend the classes in python see :ref:`python-code`.

 .. _gitlock: https://github.com/lsst-dm/gitlock
 .. _inheritance: https://pybind11.readthedocs.io/en/latest/classes.html#inheritance